spotlightpa/poor-richard/content/news/2020-04-17-see-the-6-keys-to-reopening-pennsylvania-under-gov-tom-wolf’s-plan.md

 +++
+arc-id = "MRUIPH3TLFCVTEBJL542SKBRRQ"
+internal-id = "SPLKEYS18"
-draft = false
+internal-budget = ""
 image = "external/jfe255ky0vv39stt8nxty8tr8c.jpeg"
+image-description = ""
+image-caption = ""
-image-credit = "JESSICA GRIFFIN / Philadelphia Inquirer" published = 2020-04-17T18:27:15.307Z
+image-credit = "JESSICA GRIFFIN / Philadelphia Inquirer" image-size = ""
+published = 2020-04-17T18:27:15Z
+slug = "see-the-6-keys-to-reopening-pennsylvania-under-gov.-tom-wolfs-plan"
+authors = []
-byline = "Staff"
+byline = "Spotlight PA Staff"
-title = "See the 6 keys to reopening Pennsylvania under Gov. Tom Wolf’s plan" description = "Wolf on Friday announced the broad outline of his plan for reopening Pennsylvania as the state continues to grapple with the coronavirus." blurb = "Wolf on Friday announced the broad outline of his plan for reopening Pennsylvania as the state continues to grapple with the coronavirus." kicker = "Coronavirus" suppress-featured = true slug = "see-the-6-keys-to-reopening-pennsylvania-under-gov.-tom-wolfs-plan"
+title = "See the 6 keys to reopening Pennsylvania under Gov. Tom Wolf’s plan" subtitle = "" description = "Wolf on Friday announced the broad outline of his plan for reopening Pennsylvania as the state continues to grapple with the coronavirus." blurb = "Wolf on Friday announced the broad outline of his plan for reopening Pennsylvania as the state continues to grapple with the coronavirus." kicker = "Coronavirus" topics = [] series = [] linktitle = "" suppress-featured = true weight = 0 url = "" aliases = [] modal-exclude = false no-index = false language-code = "" layout = "" extended-kicker = ""
 +++

 <i>[Spotlight PA](https://www.spotlightpa.org/) is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with the Pittsburgh Post-Gazette and PennLive/Patriot-News.
 [Sign up for our free weekly newsletter](https://www.spotlightpa.org/newsletters).</i>

 HARRISBURG — Gov. Tom Wolf on Friday announced the broad outline of his plan for reopening Pennsylvania as the state continues to grapple with the coronavirus.

 Wolf has shuttered all but “life-sustaining” businesses and ordered residents in all 67 counties to stay at home.
 That order expires April 30.

-Information released Friday includes six “[standards](https://www.governor.pa.gov/plan-for-pennsylvania/#Phase2Reopening)” for reopening.
+Information released Friday includes six “[standards](https://web.archive.org/web/20200418013147/https://www.governor.pa.gov/plan-for-pennsylvania/#Phase2Reopening)” for reopening.
 See them below.

 1. Our approach will be data driven and reliant upon quantifiable criteria to drive a targeted, evidence-based, regional approach to reopenings in Pennsylvania.
 2. We will put forth guidance and recommendations for employers, individuals, and health care facilities and providers for assured accountability as we reopen.